Tieri War Memorial: History

 The Tieri War Memorial was constructed in 1984 in memory of those servicemen and women from the Peak Downs area who served in a number of conflicts, but especially as a memorial to those who served in the Vietnam War.

 The construction of the memorial came about when two Vietnam veterans met in Capella on ANZAC Day in 1983.
 At first, neither was aware that the other had served in Vietnam as they were not wearing their medals.
-This was due to the public feeling connected with the Vietnam War at the time.
+This was due to the public feeling conflicted with the Vietnam War at the time.
 By the end of that day, however, the two had decided to hold the next ANZAC Day celebrations in Tieri.

 It took several months to decide on an appropriate memorial which could be placed in the town.
 During the year, one of the Veterans located a large petrified tree and a piece of this was brought into the town and set up in the shopping centre.
 Following the ANZAC Day celebrations in 1984, it was decided that the shopping centre was not a suitable location for the memorial.

 With assistance from Mount Isa Mines Limited, who provided the site and paid for the construction, the present Tieri War Memorial was completed.
 Since its construction, many returned servicemen and women have visited the memorial, particularly to commemorate ANZAC Day (25 April) and Long Tan Day (18 August).